-Passion of the people – 1.4.4
+Passion of the People – 1.4.4

-The perception of stars in a dark landscape
+The Perception of Stars in a Dark Landscape

 Darkness as a phenomenon is losing its significance with the development of civilization and advanced technology.
 Since the beginning of the earth, its rotation has always created cyclical darkness, which was one of the factors by which all living beings evolved and developed their instincts and behaviour.
 The theme was intended for rest, and with the development of civilization, with a view to the sky, it was also intended for the philosophy of understanding one’s place in the universe.
 The perception of stars in the night landscape was thus not something special, but a natural part of the 24-hour day.
-Nowadays, however, stargazing in a dark landscape requires a bit more effort.
+Nowadays, if we want to observe stars in a dark landscape, we have to work a little harder.

 The current reality is that we live in a time when the sky is significantly polluted with artificial light, which results in the stars being less accessible to our eyes than decades ago.
 Any source of light means a reduction in the visibility of the starry sky.
 It is precisely for this reason that our ancestors, say 150 years ago, had a much better view of the stars than is possible today in most regions on Earth.